Modulos/data_copilot/README.rst

 Storage
 -------

-By default, DataCopilot uses local storage for data persistence.
+By default, Data Copilot uses local storage for data persistence.
 The data folder is named `shared-fs` and is created in your current working directory.
 This setup should be sufficient for most development tasks.

-However, for more extensive data handling, DataCopilot supports Azure as a storage backend.
+However, for more extensive data handling, Data Copilot supports Azure as a storage backend.
 This allows you to utilize Azure's scalable and secure storage solutions for your data.

 If you choose to use Azure as your storage backend, you will need to set the following environment variables in the `.dev.env` file: